shu-htk/tip-dev/doc/tutorial.md

 ![macro/tut02b.tip](fig/tut02b.png)

-another method to define the data name is like,
+If you already know the number of columns of data, you can specify for each data name like,
 ```
 tip> read x,y,z test.csv (fs:",")
 ```
 where 1st column is x, 2nd is y, 3rd is z.

+In many cases, 1st column is asigned for x-axis and rest of columns are asigned for y-axis,
-also you can do like,
+in that case you can do like,
 ```
 tip> read x,y test.csv (fs:",")
 ```